Siege of Leningrad: Operation Iskra

 The Spanish Blue Division faced a major Soviet attempt to break the siege of Leningrad in February 1943, when the 55th Army of the Soviet forces, reinvigorated after the victory at Stalingrad, attacked the Spanish positions at the Battle of Krasny Bor, near the main Moscow-Leningrad road.
 Despite very heavy casualties, the Spaniards were able to hold their ground against a Soviet force seven times larger and supported by tanks.
 The Soviet assault was contained by the Blue Division.

 Lifting the siege

 The siege continued until 27 January 1944, when the Soviet Leningrad–Novgorod Offensive expelled German forces from the southern outskirts of the city.
 This was a combined effort by the Leningrad and Volkhov Fronts, along with the 1st and 2nd Baltic Fronts.
 The Baltic Fleet provided 30% of aviation power for the final strike against the Wehrmacht.
 In the summer of 1944, the Finnish Defence Forces were pushed back to the other side of the Bay of Vyborg and the Vuoksi River.

 The siege was also known as the Leningrad Blockade and the 900-Day Siege.

+Aftermath

+In his analysis of the siege of Leningrad, author Robert Forczyk highlights both the strategic and operational outcomes of the German offensive against the city.
+Forczyk asserts that although Hitler intended to destroy Leningrad, this objective was not achieved: